 There are ways to prevent potential damage to your vinyl records, but there are also habits that really get in the way of record maintenance.
 Have you ever wondered “why” are some of your vinyl records defective?
-If you’re a person that possesses these habits, you should break them as soon as possible (and read here how to fix your records).
+If you’re a person that possesses these habits, you should break them as soon as possible.
 These habits will definitely ruin your vinyl records eventually, so here’s the top 7:

 Even though it’s self-explanatory, let’s see what happens when you graze the surface of your vinyl records.
 For instance, human skin is filled with dirt, grease, oils, and other things that are hazardous to record’s “health”.
 Each graze will leave some dirt or debris that will eventually build up and wear our vinyl records and stylus.

 Occasional hand contact is unavoidable, but don’t fret it – even if you sometimes do happen to touch the surface of your records, a good cleaning will fix everything.
 Just make sure to avoid this altogether, if possible.

 Horizontal vinyl record stacking is one of the worst habits you could develop.
 Most stores stack their records in boxes or in vertical rows, and only the used record bins are stacked horizontally.
 This way, the ring on the record sleeves wears out, making the cover of your record virtually useless.

 Furthermore, there’s a lot of pressure between the sandwiched records, and there are some cases when those vinyl records that are treated this way cease to work.
 If you want to avoid this habit, stack your vinyl records vertically without any excess objects atop of them.
 Read here more about how to store your records.

 Habit #3 – Leaving your vinyl records out of their covers